Research

 Using Strong Lensing to Magnify the Distant Universe

 Magnified studies of distant galaxies are becoming a powerful way to understand the astrophysical processes that are responsible for understanding how the stars and galaxies that we observe in the Universe were formed.
 In the distant universe we have, historically, studied star and galaxy formation galaxy-by-galaxy, because most of our observational facilities can only marginally resolve structures smaller than the typical size of a galaxy (~1000 parsecs).
 However, the fundamental unit of star formation in the universe is not a star, nor a galaxy, but rather a star forming region with a typical scale of order ~10s to 100’s of parsecs.
 We can only resolve the relevant physical scales in distant galaxies that are magnified by natural telescopes.
 A major focus of my research group at UC is use strong lensing systems to study the signatures of star-formation on the relevant physical scales and constrain the astrophysical processes that explain how galaxies have formed their stars across cosmic time.
-We use observations from the best ground- and space-based telescopes available (including the Hubble Space Telescope, the Chandra X-ray Observatory, and JWST) to measure the internal properties of star-forming galaxies, as described in more detail below and in my accompanying teaching statement.
+We use observations from the best ground- and space-based telescopes available (including the James Webb Space Telescope, the Hubble Space Telescope, the Chandra X-ray Observatory, and JWST) to measure the internal properties of star-forming galaxies, as described in more detail below and in my accompanying teaching statement.

 Example papers: Wuyts+2012, Bayliss+2014b, Rigby+2015, Bayliss+2017, Johnson+2017, Rigby+2018, Rivera-Thorsen+2019, Bayliss+2020, Kim+2023b